Minutes: September 5,

 Call to Order:

-Hunter Harvath called the meeting to order at 8:36 at Hyatt.
+Hunter Harvath called the meeting to order at 8:33 at the Hyatt.

 Executive Committee Referral:

 discussed upcoming expansion/upgrade plans for AT&T wireless service and

 some issues AT&T was having getting local approvals.
 AT&T is requesting

 a general statement of support for their efforts.
 After discussion,